+Children are like sponges and they’ll learn from your savings and spending habits.
 Talk about money as you go about your daily lives, when you’re shopping or paying bills.
-If you ever get cash out of an ATM, show your child the receipt, so they understand that machines don’t just spit out free money and you need to have money in a bank account before you can make a withdrawal.
+If you ever get cash out of an ATM, show your child the receipt, so they understand that machines don’t just give out free money and you need to have money in a bank account before you can make a withdrawal.

-If you don’t use much cash, show them your internet or mobile balance and teach them the same lesson.
+If you don’t use much cash, show them your internet banking or mobile app balance and teach them the same lesson.

-Instead of just buying stuff for your children, encourage them to save up for things they want.
+Encourage your children to save up for things they want.
 Help them set savings goals and track how they’re doing and how long it will take to save up for what they want.

 If you’re on internet banking show them our Goal Tracker tool – a great way to show how they’re progressing.